pigoz/mplayer2/DOCS/man/en/mplayer.rst

     See ``--msglevel=help`` for a list of all modules.

     *NOTE*: Some messages are printed before the command line is parsed and are therefore not affected by ``--msglevel``.
-To control these messages you have to use the ``MPLAYER_VERBOSE`` environment variable, see its description below for details.
+To control these messages you have to use the ``MPLAYER_VERBOSE`` environment variable; see its description below for details.

     Available levels: